jbreckmckye/nortis/blog/README.md

 There are a couple of other options like the C++ **Psy-Qo**, and you can even forgo any SDK just to do memory-mapped I/O yourself - but I was not brave enough for that.

 The biggest issue with Psy-Q is that it's still Sony proprietary code, even 30 years later.
-Legally any homebrew built with it is at risk.
-This is what sunk the [Portal64](https://github.com/Valkirie/portal64) demake: it statically linked `libultra`, which is Nintendo's proprietary N64 SDK.
+Legally, any homebrew built with it is at risk.
+That is what sunk the [Portal64](https://github.com/Valkirie/portal64) demake: it statically linked `libultra`, which is Nintendo's proprietary N64 SDK.

-But to be honest the main reason I chose [PSNoobSDK](https://github.com/Lameguy64/PSn00bSDK) was that it's very well documented and has an almost identical
+But to be honest, the main reason I chose [PSNoobSDK](https://github.com/Lameguy64/PSn00bSDK) was that it's very well documented and simple to set up.
+The
-API anyway.
-For some functions I was actually able to just use the reference manuals that came with my Yaroze.
+API is _very_ similar to Psy-Q: for many functions I could just consult the printed references that came with my Yaroze.

 If me using a non-authentic SDK offends the PSX purist in you, feel free to quit reading in disgust.

 ![PSNoobSDK](psnoob.png)